Surf Curse: History

-Surf Curse was formed in 2013 by Nick Rattigan and Jacob Rubeck in Reno, Nevada, initially under several other names including "Buffalo 66" in reference to the film of the same name.
+Surf Curse was formed in 2012 by Nick Rattigan and Jacob Rubeck in Reno, Nevada, under several other names including "Buffalo 66" in reference to the film of the same name.
 The band soon moved to Los Angeles, where they played at The Smell, a club that welcomed bands with similar sounds to that of Surf Curse's punk-surf rock.
 There, they became a part of the local all-ages punk scene.
-Simultaneously, Rattigan continued working on his solo project, performing as Current Joys.
-Also in 2013, the band independently released both the EP Sad Boys and their debut album Buds.
+Rattigan continued working on his solo project, performing as Current Joys.
+Also in 2013, the band independently released the EP Sad Boys and their debut album Buds.
 The latter featured the song "Freaks", written in 2011 when Rattigan and Rubeck were both aged 18.

 The band established a growing Los Angeles fanbase, allowing them to play at the October 2016 Beach Goth Festival before an audience that included non-local attendees.
 Their second album, Nothing Yet, was released in January 2017 through Danger Collective.
 Rattigan and Rubeck described Nothing Yet as reflecting their lifelong influence by movies, saying that the song "The Strange and the Kind" could fit on the soundtrack of a modern Dazed and Confused.
 The band remained somewhat successful, albeit underground, through the 2019 release of their third album, Heaven Surrounds You.
 This third album was praised for Rattigan's vocals and its lead track "Disco", with its fast pace compared favorably to Vampire Weekend's debut, but criticized for reliance on clichés within its lyrics.
 The lyrics of the album's final song "Jamie" and its repeated line of "I love the people in my life, all my friends keep me alive" have been identified as particularly moving.

 With the onset of the COVID-19 pandemic and ensuing lockdowns in 2020, Surf Curse were unable to continue performing live.
 However, in 2020, the song "Freaks" began drawing attention on the short-form video platform TikTok.
 The song's angsty lyrics, particularly "I am just a freak", made it compatible with TikTok meme formats that played it in the background.
 "Freaks" has been described as a "soundtrack [for] whatever you're cringing about", though its second life on TikTok has been distinguished from other songs that saw a resurgence on the app.
-Generally, songs that received renewed interest through TikTok were recently featured in movies of television shows, unlike the rather obscurity that "Freaks" had previously enjoyed.
+Generally, songs that received renewed interest through TikTok had been recently featured in movies of television shows, unlike the relative obscurity that "Freaks" had enjoyed.
 Rattigan said he would have also been happy with the song gaining traction had it been featured on the soundtrack to the then-upcoming film Avatar: The Way of Water; Rubeck joked that the unusual variety of videos featuring the song—including gardening tutorials and thirst traps—meant they "had to just stop watching them".
 The two said that they neither understood nor used TikTok.